 Dr. Goldberg has also been the treasurer and President (1994 - 97) of the World Federation of Ultrasound in Medicine and Biology.
 During his tenure, he was the Chairman of the WHO Scientific Study Group on Training in Diagnostic Ultrasonography.
 The Group produced in 1996 a detailed document outlining the needs and essentials for ultrasound training throughout the world.

-Read here of Dr. Goldberg's own story of his start in ultrasound and a history of ultrasound development in the United States in the last 40 years.
+Read here of Dr. Goldberg's own story of his start in ultrasound and the a history of ultrasound development in the United States in the last 40 years and also here.

 Back to History of Ultrasound in Obstetrics and Gynecology.